Wayans family

 The Wayans family (/ˈweɪənz/) is an American show-business family from New York City, New York.
+The Wayans family notably influenced the genre of parody films.
 Family members include siblings Dwayne, Keenen Ivory, Diedra, Damon Sr., Kim, Elvira, Nadia, Devonne, Shawn, and Marlon.
-The next generation includes Damon Wayans Jr., Damien Dante Wayans, and Chaunté Wayans.
-Works created by Wayans family members include the Scary Movie film series, The Wayans Bros., In Living Color, Don't Be a Menace to South Central While Drinking Your Juice in the Hood, White Chicks, My Wife and Kids, and Little Man.
+The next generation includes Craig Wayans, Damon Wayans Jr., Damien Dante Wayans, Chaunté Wayans, and Gregg Wayans.

-The Wayans family notably redefined the genre of comedy, parody films; created numerous cult classics; and are credited with influencing the modern-day Super Bowl halftime show.
+Television shows created by Wayans family members include In Living Color, The Wayans Bros., My Wife and Kids, Marlon, and Poppa's House.
+Films include the Scary Movie film series, Mo' Money, Don't Be a Menace to South Central While Drinking Your Juice in the Hood, White Chicks, and Little Man.

 The Wayans are one of the most influential families in entertainment history.
-In 2025, the Wayans family was inducted into the NAACP Image Awards’ Hall of Fame.
+The family was honored with the BET Comedy Icon Award at the inaugural BET Comedy Awards in 2004.
+In 2025, the Wayans family was inducted into the NAACP Image Awards' Hall of Fame.

 History

 Howell Stouten Wayans (August 26, 1936 – April 1, 2023), a supermarket manager, and his wife Elvira Alethia (née Green, July 23, 1938 – July 10, 2020), a homemaker and social worker, resided in Chelsea, New York City when they had their first child.
-The couple had 10 children.
+The couple had 10 children and raised them as Jehovah's Witnesses.